Mahbubul Alam (writer): Mofizon

+Momener Jabanbandi

 Mahbub's most well-known work, translated into English by Lila Roy as The Confession of a Believer is a novel—as the title suggests, on autobiographical elements—that portrays the central character as having gone through the continuous biting of the conscience mainly on moral grounds.
 As is Mahbub's habit to approach critical issues, the beginning of the novel contains a fictional discourse run by the child-protagonist about the existence of God.
 The later part of the novel shows the adult-protagonist as having overcome the temptation of seductive attractions from a married woman.
 This novel is rich in Mahbub's style of writing in bold, clear and precise sentences.